aholmes/Reorient/README.md

 If you think small introspection throughout your day will help you out, you might also find this useful.

+#### Does it actually help?
+I don't know.
+I just wrote it, and have only just started using it.
+If you find it helpful, let me know.

+#### Can I make it better?
+Yes, absolutely.
+I won't object to pull requests as long as they are in line with improving the code, or further elliminating disassociation when using a computer.

 Ask me questions already!
 (Download)
 ========
 You can find and download the appication [here](QuestionAsker/bin/Release/QuestionAsker.exe?raw=true).